paulose610/annam-FAQCluster/docs/entry_points.md

 # Entry Points

 These four scripts are the top-level CLI interfaces for the pipeline system.
-The backend calls them (directly or as subprocesses); users can also invoke them from the terminal.
+They live inside `pipeline_server/`.
+The pipeline server calls them (directly or as subprocesses); users can also invoke them from the terminal from within the `pipeline_server/` directory.

 ---